jd-erreape/authority/README.markdown

                                +                                     # If you don't, the inherited one
                                |                                     # calls `default`...
                                v
-        AdminAuthorizer.default(:creatable, current_user)            # *You define this method.* If you don't,
+        AdminAuthorizer.default(:creatable, current_user)            # *You define this method.*
-                                                                     # the inherited one from
+                                                                     # If you don't, the one inherited
+                                                                     # from Authority::Authorizer just
-                                                                     # Authority::Authorizer just returns false.
+                                                                     # returns false.

 If the answer is `false` and the original caller was a controller, this is treated as a `SecurityViolation`.
 If it was a view, maybe you just don't show a link.